hemisemidemipresent/cyberquincy/parser/README.md

 First you define a variable.
 In the example above its called `parsed` and you let that be `CommandParser.parse()`.

 You first put `args` inside the function.
 Then you put in your parsers.
 How?
-Lets say you want an optional parser for a mode, e.g. like in `q!income`, you don't _need_ a mode, but the mode matters. you then put in `new OptionalParser()` into the function.
+Lets say you want an optional parser for a mode, e.g. like in `q!income`; you don't _need_ a mode, but the mode matters. you then put in `new OptionalParser()` into the function.

 The function should look something like this: